Throne3d/2epub-various-ruby/README.md

 ### How do I get set up? ###
 * Install [Ruby](https://www.ruby-lang.org/en/) – 2.3 doesn't appear to work; use 2.1 instead as that does.
 * Install [Bundler](http://bundler.io/)
-* Run `bundle install` in the directory – this will use the `Gemfile` to fetch the appropriate dependencies
+* Run `bundle` in the directory – this will use the `Gemfile` to fetch the appropriate dependencies
 * Run `do_various.rb` as necessary – for example, to do an epub for Effulgence, run `do_various.rb epubdo_effulgence`, and to output the daily report, run `do_various.rb repdo_report`; if you're on Linux, to run these commands you want to open a terminal and write `./do_various.rb [thing]`, replacing `[thing]` as necessary.
 * Use the generated .epub file on an ebook reader, or BB-code report in the daily reports thread, or some such.